 If you want to bring dry shoes for the run, you can.
 Some folks put plastic bags over their shoes to keep them dry.
 The canoe take-out is on the left.
 Watch for the yellow flags overhead marking the spot.
 When you take-out, you have to carry your canoe up and out of the way.
 The volunteers will direct you.

 On the run, please run to the left, against the flow of traffic.
-Please, no spitting while running.
 Roads are open.
 Because roads are open and because we want you to be able to hear volunteer instructions, we have a no headphone rule.
 It’s not because we are trying to be mean.
 It’s for your safety.
-There are no water stops on the run course.
+There are two water stops on the run course.
 There will be a mile marker sign at each mile.
 The course is marked with signs, paint on the road and cones on the inside of each turn.
 After mile 4, you turn onto State Route 571.
 The shoulder is wide but bikers will be coming towards you on the same shoulder, so stay to the far left.

 A few notes about after the race… solo participants will have to go to the canoe takeout to get your kayak or boat.
 We don’t want to be responsible for any damage caused in transit.
 Remember to get all of the things you brought… double check.
 Make sure if you threw something in the back of the truck at the canoe take-out that you have that.
 Make sure you have your running shoes, your bike helmet, etc…